purrbot-site/Docs/docs/legal/api.md

 ## Privacy Policy

 ### Used Information
-The API may use sensitive information such as username, nickname, avatar or content of a message to provide core functionalities.
-These information will only be used when provided by an end user directly.

-### Stored Information
-No sensitive information - As described in Discord's Developer Terms of Service - is stored.
+The API does not utilize any sensitive information as described by Discord's Developer Terms of Service.
-The APIs may log anonymous information, such as performed requests, type of request, time of execution and towards which endpoint.
-This information cannot be traced back to any individual and is not shared with any 3rd-party site or service.
+It may log anonymous information regarding the retrieved request.
+This information cannot be traced back towards an individual.